nithyaasworld/spellchecker-buildkite-plugin/README.md

 ## Tests

-To run the tests of this plugin, run
+To run the tests of this plugin, run eadfadfa
 ```sh
 docker-compose run --rm tests
 ```